-Sem.
+0 01 80 Sem.
 Hrs.

+MATH 155 Introduction to Probability and Statistics 3

 MATH 225 Calculus I 4

 MATH 226 Calculus II 4

 MATH 228 Linear Algebra 3

 MATH 232 Multivariable Calculus 4

-MATH 240 Introduction to Probability and Statistics 3

 MATH 252 Computational Methods 3

 MATH 300 Differential Equations 3

 MATH 305 Prelude to Advanced Mathematics 3

 MATH 320 Introduction to Number Theory 3

 PHYS 271 General Physics I 3

 PHYS 272 General Physics II 3

 PHYS 201 Physics Laboratory I 2

 PHYS 202 Physics Laboratory II 2

 40

-DEPARTMENT OF NATURAL SCIENCES

-MAJOR CONCENTRATION DEGREE OFFERED
+CONCENTRATION DEGREE OFFERED

-BIOLOGY BS
+BS

-BIOINFORMATICS BS
+BS

-SCIENCE EDUCATION BS
+BS

-Chair: Patricia P. Ramsey

-Professors: Bradford Braden, William Lawrence, Patricia Pierce Ramsey

-Ray Moharerrzadeh, Deborah Rayfield, Steve Sheffield, George Ude

-Associate Professors:

-Alan Anderson, Eric Bonsu, Anisha Campbell, Uvetta Dozier, Neba

-Assistant Professors: Ngwa-Suh, Anne Osano, Tamara Tatum-Broughton

-Florence Etop, Claude Ferrer, Mikhail Goloubev, Zelyn Richberg,

-Sahlemedhin Sertsu

-Lecturers:
+Chair: Patricia Pierce Ramsey Professors: Bradford Braden, William Lawrence, Patricia Pierce Ramsey Associate Professors: Ray Moharerrzadeh, Deborah Rayfield, Steve Sheffield, George Ude Assistant Professors: Alan Anderson, Eric Bonsu, Anisha Campbell, Uvetta Dozier, Neba Ngwa-Suh, Anne Osano Lecturers: Florence Etop, Claude Ferrer, Mikhail Goloubev, Zelyn Richberg, Sahlemedhin Sertsu Laboratory Coordinators: Marquan Lowe, Zelyn Richberg, Sreekala Varma

-The mission of the Department is to assist the University in meeting its mission and goals by providing a quality education in science and technology, thereby enabling students to achieve their educational goals.
-Graduates of the Department will be provided opportunities that will assist them in adjusting to future changes and develop a sense of professionalism in their fields of study.
+The mission of the Department is to assist the University in meeting its mission and goals by providing a quality education in science and technology; thereby, enabling students to achieve their educational goals.
+Graduates of the Department will be provided opportunities that will assist them in adjusting to future changes and in developing a sense of professionalism in their fields of study.

-- 1. To provide a quality education in biology, chemistry, and physics so that the students will be prepared to meet the challenges of an increasingly technological society. - 2.
+- 1. To provide a quality education in in each of the degree areas, within the department, such that the students will be prepared to meet the challenges of an increasingly technological society. - 2.
 To provide students an environment that encourages and fosters the attitudes and disciplines essential to professional growth. - 3.
 To improve students' academic performance through careful advising, monitoring, and tutoring activities. - 4.
 To create and foster environments for experimental and theoretical research among the faculty and to involve students in research assignments and projects under faculty supervision and through external research internships. - 5.
-To prepare students for graduate studies or career assignments in government, industry, or education.
+To prepare students for graduate or professional school or for career assignments in government, industry, or education.